aedanmc/travelo-hey/reports/Week4.md

     - Start on implementation for API agile style
     - Functionality for login page
     - Finalize Post Beta milestones
 2. Progress and Issues
+    - Progress
+        - Set up CI w/ Google Cloud Build
+        - Testing framework set up
+        - Hashed out how tests and CI will be integrated together
+        - Continued development of components for front-end
+        - Developed concrete code review process for team
+    - Issues
+        - Components behind schedule for beta release (for front-end and for back-end)
+        - Server-side package.json build file scripts not setup properly yet - still in progress
+3. Plans and Goals for Next Week
+    - Catch up on components in anticipation for beta release
+    - Finish setup of package.json build file scripts
+    - Complete beta release assignment including presentation

 ## Team Member Contributions
 ### Aedan McCall (they/them)